Hello, how can we help you?

 1. Access the Management > Event log (SP026) menu.

-2. On the screen that will open, click on the More > 3 quadrants buttons.
+2. Expand the More button and click on the 3 quadrants option.

 3. Select a data collection and, in the 3rd quadrant, click on the button.

-5. Click on the arrow next to the button and select the desired tool.
+5. Expand the button and select the desired tool.

-6. After configuring the tool, click on the Save button to save the analysis data.
+6. After configuring the tool, click on the button.

 Conclusion

 After analyzing the causes that led to an event recorded in the event log, it is possible to perform a planning to easily find the appropriate solutions.
-Thus, we have the entire cycle of the collection event log.
+Thus, the cycle of the collection event log is now complete.

 Was this article helpful?